odea-project/qAlgorithms/report/discussion_tests.md

 selective subset of peaks loses its validity concerning the entire dataset.
 While the mean DQSF is used for sum parameter characterisation of a dataset, it is not used as the foundation for a test regarding consistency or anything else.
-It is assumed that a relevant difference in DQSF would be noticeably more strongly through the other observed peak properties.
+Based on preliminary tests it is assumed that a relevant difference in DQSF does not provide information not covered by any of the other presented tests.

 ## Validity of the Identified Peaks
 During development, it was found that some generated peaks will not